Jason Donovan

 Jason Sean Donovan (born 1 June 1968) is an Australian actor and singer.
 He initially achieved fame in the Australian soap Neighbours, playing Scott Robinson, before beginning a career in music.
-In 1988 Jason was signed to PWL and has sold estimated 3 million records.
+In 1988 Jason was signed to the record label PWL.
+He has sold an estimated 3 million records.
 His debut album Ten Good Reasons was the highest-selling album in the UK in 1989, with sales of over 1.5 million.
-He has had four UK No. 1 singles.
-He has also appeared in several stage musicals, most prominently in the lead role of Joseph and the Amazing Technicolor Dreamcoat in the early 1990s.
+He has had four UK No. 1 singles (including a duet) and features on the 1989 Band Aid charity single.
+He has appeared in several stage musicals, most prominently in the lead role of Joseph and the Amazing Technicolor Dreamcoat in the early 1990s.

 Early life

-Jason Donovan was born on Saturday, 1 June 1968 in the Melbourne suburb Malvern, Victoria.
-He is the son of Australian actress Sue McIntosh (née Menlove) and British-born veteran stage and television actor Terence Donovan (who also appeared in Neighbours) who has English and Irish heritage.
+Jason Donovan was born on 1 June 1968 in the Melbourne suburb Malvern, Victoria.
+He is the son of Australian actress Sue McIntosh (née Menlove) and British-born veteran stage and television actor Terence Donovan (who also appeared in Neighbours), who has English and Irish heritage.
 Following his parents' separation and divorce, his father was awarded full custody of him in 1973 and brought him up on his own.
 He attended De La Salle College Malvern.